About

 My critically-acclaimed book Invisible Labor: The Untold Story of the Cesarean Section, which blends research, reporting, history, and memoir, was named a great book of 2024 by the Times-Herald Union, a Winter 2025 Jewish Women’s Archive Book Club Pick, and a best book on work, family, and gender equity by the Better Life Lab.

-My reporting has appeared in the Boston Globe, the Guardian, the Washington Post, and Women’s Health, among others.
-I also write the Substack Blind Spots, a newsletter about what’s just out of public view.
+My reporting on maternal and public health has appeared in AARP, Boston Globe, the Guardian, the 19th, and Women’s Health, among others.
+I also write the Substack Blind Spots, a newsletter about forces that shape our lives—and that take place just out of public view.

 I’ve published scholarship on high-impact questions such as how sexual harassment shapes photojournalists’ careers—and what can we do to combat it to keep women in the profession.
 I’ve looked at how attitudes about and policies toward photography shape the photographs that get taken and distributed, and what, as a result, doesn’t get pictured.